Saffron Walden: History

 In the 13th century there had been a market at nearby Newport.
 The market was moved to Walden during de Mandeville's tenure, increasing the town's influence.
 A Tuesday market was held from 1295, and the town was granted its first formal market charter in about 1300.
 The town then became known as Chepyng (i.e. Market) Walden.
 The town at that time was largely confined to the castle's outer bailey, but in the 13th century the Battle or Repel Ditches were built or extended to enclose a larger area to the south.
 The focus of the town moved southwards to Market Square.

 The main trading item in medieval times was wool.
-A guildhall was built by the wool-staplers in the market place, but demolished in 1847 to make way for the Corn Exchange.
+A guildhall was built by the wool-staplers in the marketplace, but was demolished in 1847 to make way for the Corn Exchange.

 Saffron

 In the 16th and 17th centuries the saffron crocus (Crocus sativus) was widely grown, thanks to the town's favourable soil and climate.
 The stigmas of the flower were used in medicines, as a condiment, in perfume, as an expensive yellow dye, and as an aphrodisiac.
 The industry gave Walden its present name.
 In the records of the Court of Common Pleas, the town was called Magna Walden in Hilary Term 1484, and Chipping Walden in the 15th and early 16th centuries, but by the 1540s it had become Saffron Walden.